Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Must do tours in Fiordland National Park

-Fiordland National Park is some of the most beautiful National Parks in New Zealand known for the glacier-carved fiords of Doubtful and Milford sound.
-But it’s also home to beautiful alpine lakes, ancient rainforests and huge waterfalls.
+Fiordland National Park is one of the most beautiful National Parks in New Zealand known for the glacier-carved fiords of Doubtful and Milford Sound.
+But it’s also home to beautiful alpine lakes, ancient rainforests, and huge waterfalls.
 With plenty of hikes and a huge variety of other activities to do, it is highly recommended to spend at least three to four days in Fiordland National Park to see the most of it.
-Three of New Zealand’s Great Walks are found in Fiordland, known as Kepler, Milford track and Routeburn Track.
-But if you’re not prepared for multi day hikes, then there are also a huge number of day walks options and other fun activities to do on the lake.
+Three of New Zealand’s Great Walks are found in Fiordland, known as Kepler, Milford Track and Routeburn Track.
+But if you’re not prepared for multi-day hikes, then there are also a huge number of day walk options and other fun activities to do.
 Here are some tours we highly recommend to do in Fiordland National Park.

-Check here the best Milford Sound tours on GetYourGuide
+→ Check here the best Fiordland NP tours on Viator

-Check here the best Fiordland NP tours on Viator
+→ Check here the best Milford Sound tours on GetYourGuide

 Milford Sound cruise